pratikpc/Beast-Web-Server/README.md

 ### Why Coroutines?

 Callback hell is bad and gives me headaches.
-Okay callbacks are not bad but its easier to write bad code which looks like
+Okay callbacks are not bad but its easier to write bad code which
 1. Involves tons of magic and weird recursion
 2. Needs one to write 10 lines about what the code does
-3. Needs one to update those 10 lines once the code changes (yeah right?)
+3. Needs one to update those 10 lines once the code changes (yeah right?
+Who does that?
+Hello?)

 Coroutine codes look a lot more linear instead, sometimes end up being shorter and more easier to understand.